 You should always know the dosage of the edible that you are taking if you can.
 Sometimes a friend makes it at home, and you can not know it can create a problem if the dosage is too high for you.
 Remember that excessive doses of THC can lead to overconsumption.
 It would be best if you always were careful with the THC levels to reduce the probability of adverse effects.

 - Difficulty Conversing

 - Extreme Confusion

 *list adapted from WebMD: https://www.webmd.com/connect-to-care/addiction-treatment-recovery/marijuana/symptoms-and-treatment-of-marijuana-overdose

 If you experience the more severe symptoms listed, seek medical help immediately.
-If you get a bit of dry mouth, drink some water.
-But seriously, if you feel as though you are in danger, never hesitate to seek medical attention.
+If you get a bit of a dry mouth, drink some water.
+But seriously, never hesitate to seek medical attention if you feel in danger.
 I cannot stress enough that you should never be ashamed or afraid to do so.

 So what can you do to help stave off some of the less extreme symptoms of overconsumption *?